mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 > When Bodhidharma first met Emperor Wu, the Emperor asked, “I have built temples and ordained monks; what merit is there in this?”
 Bodhidharma said, “There is no merit.”
 He immediately doused the Emperor with dirty water.
 If you can penetrate this statement, “there is no merit,” you can meet Bodhidharma personally.
 Now tell me, why is there no merit at all in building temples and ordaining monks?
 Where does the meaning of this lie?

 Well, while this is a very natural question, his natural question has a lot of meaning.
 It’s natural, but it’s a deep question.
 If you practice zazen, most of you expect something particular: merit, or reward, or progress in practice.
 This is very natural.
 But what if Bodhidharma says, “no merit”?
 Why was Bodhidharma [a] "liar"?
 Because if you practice zazen, some of you can find merit or progress in practice.
 If it is true, you cannot say there is “no merit.”
 There is merit; so why does Bodhidharma say “no merit”?
-That’s the question Engo Zen Master in his commentary says: why?
+That’s the question Engo Zen Master in his commentary [asks]: why?

 ##### 6:13